How to get a guide dog

 1. Initial Assessment: Before a meeting is arranged, a thorough assessment is conducted to evaluate the individual’s suitability for a guide dog.
 The person’s mobility needs and lifestyle are taken into consideration to determine if a guide dog is the right assistance for them.

-See also How to draw star wars characters
+See also How to remove hedges

 2. The Meeting: Once successfully assessed, a meeting is scheduled with a guide dog instructor or trainer.
 During this initial meeting, the individual will have the opportunity to learn more about what to expect when working with a guide dog and ask any questions they may have.
 The guide dog instructor will also assess the person’s communication and handling skills.